lucko/ConditionalPerms/README.md

 | facs_land_truce     | If in a truce factions land     | n/a              |
 | facs_land_own       | If in own factions land         | n/a              |

-Supports (pretty much) any version of Factions, the recent WorldGuard versions, and CombatTagPlus.
+Supports (pretty much) any version of Factions, the recent WorldGuard versions, CombatTagPlus, and PlotSquared.

 More conditions coming soon.
 Feel free to PR new ones.